kubedb/cli/docs/concepts/databases/elasticsearch.md

   - `key_pass:` The key password used to encrypt certificates.

 If not set, KubeDB operator creates a new Secret `{Elasticsearch name}-cert` with generated certificates.
 If you want to use an existing secret, please specify that when creating Elasticsearch using `spec.certificateSecret.secretName`.

+### spec.configSource

+`spec.configSource` is an optional field that allows the users to provide  custom configuration files for Elasticsearch.
+This field accept a `v1.VolumeSource`.
+So you can use any kubernetes supported volume source such as `configMap`, `secret`, `hostPath` `gitRepo` `azureDisk` etc. To know more about how to use a custom configuration file see [here](/docs/guides/elasticsearch/custom-config/overview.md).

 ### spec.env